 You should be aware that the state of Indiana has a time limit for filing personal injury cases.
 For the case to be valid, you must file it within two years after the accident occurred.
 Furthermore, be aware of the local state laws concerning these cases.

-You can seek the help of your Indianapolis motorcycle accident attorney to consider your legal options.
-And having an experienced lawyer on your side increases the possibility that your personal injury case will result in a positive outcome for you.
+You can seek the help of your Indianapolis personal injury lawyer to consider your legal options.
+And having a knowledgeable attorney on your side increases the possibility that your personal injury case will result in a positive outcome for you.

-I Wasn’t Wearing a Helmet, How Does That Affect My Claim?
+I Wasn’t Wearing a Helmet, How Does That Affect My Indianapolis Motorcycle Accident Claim?

 According to Indiana rules and regulations, only minors (under 18) should wear helmets while riding a motorcycle.
 There is no specific law telling adults to wear head protection.
 This doesn’t mean that not wearing a helmet will not affect your claim; it will.